 The Army and other branches of the U.S. military are still trying to ensure soldiers have access to the gear and information they need on the battleground.
 While the Land Warrior project ultimately failed, other projects based on a similar philosophy -- informed soldiers are safe soldiers -- still receive funding.
 There seems to be no doubt that the right high-tech gear could improve soldier and civilian safety.
 The only question is how to design and implement the gear to make it as user-friendly and practical as possible.

-Learn more about the military by following the links on the next page.
+Learn more about the military by following the links below.

 Related HowStuffWorks Articles